Unannounced Visits from Law Enforcement

 - Remain calm and courteous;

-- Never physically obstruct agents, but do let them know you are not authorized to let
+- Never physically obstruct law enforcement or regulatory officials, but do let them

-them in any other area of the college;
+know you are not authorized to let them in any non-public area of the college;

 - Do not answer questions about Delta College employees or students, or give out any